Area of Instruction

 If you are currently working with young children and want to improve your skills as a teacher and care provider as well as move up the Career Lattice while continuing to work, then this program is for you.
 Choose BTC’s Child Development fully online program to jump start your career in early care and education.
 The three CDA Essentials courses count as the 120 hours of formal education required before taking the assessment for CDA credentialing.
 Coursework supports the development of your CDA portfolio and prepares you for the CDA assessment.

 The CDA Credential is the most widely recognized and portable credential in early childhood education (ECE) and is a stepping stone on the path of career advancement in ECE.
 The three CDA Essentials courses are recognized at colleges in Washington and throughout the county, usually transferring in as 10-12 credits in Early Childhood Education programs of study.
-The BTC courses are taught by MERIT approved faculty.

 80% Average placement rate for program graduates